PennLINC/hbcd_pipeline_replication_guide/index.md

 python ModelArrayAgeResults.py
 ```

 I needed to do some work in Inkscape to get the colorbars and text to look good.
+The svg figures are created so I can import the colorbar directly in Inkscape.

 ### 5. Evaluating SynthSeg performance